+Rinieri, Costituti, p.
+54. Gallavresi, pp. 309, 321.
+Torta, p.
+53.

-8 Cantu, Cronistoria, vol. ii., pp. 203, 582.
-9 Rinieri, Costituti, pp. 52-54.
-It is not certain if this visit preceded or followed to compromise as many people as possible, so that success should become everyone's interest.
-He promised freely and in his turn gave optimistic assurances, and then, with Count Trecchi, joined Confalonieri in Tuscany.
-Confalonieri returned to Milan on the 10th of January, 1821, and almost immediately became dangerously ill.
+to compromise as many people as possible, so that success should become everyone's He promised freely and in his turn gave optimistic assurances, and then, with Count Trecchi, joined Confalonieri in Tuscany.
+1 Confalonieri returned to Milan on the 10th of January, 1821, and almost immediately became dangerously ill.
 The Sectaries' activities continued, however, and especially that of the Carbonari, who, under the energetic leadership of Colonel De Meester, once more became prominent..
 The Lombards also opened up connections with the Duchies of Modena and Parma.
-Manfredini of Mantua2 was sent to confer at Reggio in the Duchy of Modena with the old Napoleonic soldier and patriot, General Zucchi.
+Manfredini of Mantua was sent to confer at Reggio in the Duchy of Modena with the old Napoleonic soldier and patriot, General Zucchi.
 De Meester and Vismara also considered a scheme for kidnapping the Austrian commander, Marshal Bubna.